ralna/green-computing-benchmarks/README.md

 ## Running

 To run the benchmarks, run the `green_computing_benchmark` executable in `builddir`.
-This will write the results to `results.csv`.
+By default this will write the results to `results.csv`.
+An alternative filename can be supplied as an additional command line argument.

  To change the BLAS backend benchmarks are run with, use:

 ```
 FLEXIBLAS="YOUR_BLAS" ./green_computing_benchmark